By Kevin Alan Lamb

 KAL: What’s your dad’s name?

 Mike: His name was Doug.
-He passed away a few years ago… He lived in Florida, and I grew up outside of Buffalo and I live in the city now.
+He passed away a few years ago… He lived in Florida, and I grew up outside of Buffalo.
+I live in the city now.

 KAL: I’m sorry to hear about your dad Mike.